What Is The Risk When Using An AIO For CPU Cooling?

 First off, an AIO is short for “All In One”, which in this context refers to a liquid CPU cooler.

-The pump moves the cold water (and water overall) into the heat source (CPU), and out of the water block.
+- The pump moves the cold water (and water overall) into the water block for the heat (CPU), and out of the water block.

-This heat is conducted to the water block which is laid on the IHS (there’s a thin layer of thermally conductive material between the IHS and water block, as the plate/plate contact isn’t perfect).
+- This heat is conducted to the water block which is laid on the IHS (there’s a thin layer of thermally conductive material between the IHS and water block, as the water block/IHS contact isn’t perfect).

 The water block uses an array of extremely thin fins to increase the surface area from which the heat can dissipate, and water is run through those micro-fins to move the hot water away from the heat source.

-The hot water goes to the radiator via the soft/hard tubing, and is run through the radiator fin array to dissipate the heat out of the loop entirely.
+- The hot water goes to the radiator via the tubing, is run through the radiator fin array to dissipate the heat out of the loop entirely.

 The AIO simply compresses this loop into a much smaller package, and removes the large maintenance issue that you get with a custom loop.

-The Risk of AIOs (and Water Cooling overall)
+The Risk When Using An AIO (and Water Cooling overall)

 If any one of these things fail, you generally have a big problem pretty quick (overheating).

-Reputable AIO manufacturers such as Corsair, NZXT, Fractal Design, and EVGA tend to put lengthy warranties on their products, as they are that confident in their systems.
+Reputable AIO manufacturers such as Fractal Design and EVGA tend to put lengthy warranties on their products, as they are that confident in their systems.

 AIOs aren’t as big and bulky as their respective air brothers, and thus put less physical stress on the motherboard.
 All you have in the AIO is the pump head, soft tubes, and the radiator (and fans).
 No big monster metal air cooler!